Mikeydodo/patience-chatbot/DOCUMENTATION.md

 # Patience Documentation Guide

-This document provides an overview of all documentation available in the Patience project.
+This document provides comprehensive documentation for the Patience macOS application - a native Swift/SwiftUI chatbot testing framework.

-## 📚 Main Documentation Files
+## 📚 Main Documentation

 ### [README.md](README.md)
 **The main entry point for all users**